hubertsangil/RememBert/README.md

 **Key Contributions:**
 - Improves time management skills.
 - Fosters productivity and reduces academic stress.
 - Provides an easy-to-use digital platform for task tracking.

+### SDG #8: Decent Work and Economic Growth
+RememBert promotes productivity by allowing individuals to keep track of their tasks contributing to a better work performance.